Tony Belcourt: Biography

 Belcourt's work at the provincial level is complemented by an equally determined effort at the national and international levels.
-He was a member of the Métis National Council’s Board of Governors and served for many years as the MNC’s Minister responsible for International Affairs.
-Belcourt's role as Minister responsible for International Affairs was supported financially by the federal Minister of External Affairs and International Trade.
+He was a member of the Métis National Council’s board of governors and served for many years as the MNC’s minister responsible for international affairs.
+Belcourt's role as minister responsible for international affairs and as Métis Nation Ambassador was supported financially by the federal minister of external affairs and international trade.
 The role brought him to United Nations meetings and negotiations on the UN Declaration on the Rights of Indigenous Peoples at the UN in Geneva and New York.
 He has also represented the Métis Nation at various UN conferences in South Africa and other parts of the western hemisphere.

 His responsibilities included representing the Métis Nation within the Organization of American States (OAS) where he was involved in talks concerning the Americas’ Declaration on the Rights of Indigenous Peoples and the proposed Free Trade Area of the Americas.
 It is a position that enabled Belcourt to establish an effective presence for his work in helping other Indigenous peoples in Central and South America by promoting partnerships between the Métis Nation and Indigenous peoples in the northern hemisphere of the Americas.
 Belcourt's work extended to the development of an Indigenous policy for the Inter-American Development Bank.
 The MNO has developed a nation-to-nation protocol with the Aymara Nation whose territory spans southern Peru, Bolivia, northern Argentina and northern Chile.
 Over the past decade, Belcourt has developed a strong relationship with the Q’eqchi Maya in Guatemala.

 These hemispheric relationships have led to discussions on trade and the projects involving Information and Communication Technologies (ICT).
 In 2007, Belcourt was elected president of the newly founded Indigenous Commission for Communications Technologies in the Americas (ICCTA).
-The purpose of the Commission, made up of Indigenous representatives from 17 countries of North, Central, South America and the Caribbean is to promote the appropriate use and development of information and communications technologies to strengthen the recovery of the roots of the Indigenous peoples of the Americas and their legal, political, social, educational, cultural, spiritual and economic well-being.
+The purpose of the Commission, made up of Indigenous representatives from 17 countries of North, Central, South America and the Caribbean was to promote the appropriate use and development of information and communications technologies to strengthen the recovery of the roots of the Indigenous peoples of the Americas and their legal, political, social, educational, cultural, spiritual and economic well-being.

 Belcourt was a member of the Governing Council of Trent University's Ph.D. program in Native Studies, the first such degree program at any university in Canada.
-He was a Patron of the Diana Fowler LeBlanc Aboriginal Social Work Scholarship.
-He is a member of the Aboriginal Advisory Council at the Ontario College of Art and Design University (OCADU) and was appointed to its Board of Governors in 2012.
-In January 2006, he received a National Aboriginal Achievement Award for public service.
+He was a patron of the Diana Fowler LeBlanc Aboriginal Social Work Scholarship.
+He was Co-Chair of the Aboriginal Advisory Council at the Ontario College of Art and Design University (OCADU) and was appointed to its board of governors in 2012.
+In January 2006, he received a National Aboriginal Achievement Award Indspire for public service.
 In 2010 he was awarded an Honorary Doctorate in Laws by Lakehead University.
-In 2013 he was appointed by the Governor General of Canada to as an Officer of the Order of Canada.
+In 2013 he was appointed by the governor general of Canada to as an Officer of the Order of Canada.

-Belcourt was President of the Métis Nation of Ontario Development Corporation, (MNODC) a wholly owned subsidiary of the MNO.
+Belcourt was president of the Métis Nation of Ontario Development Corporation, (MNODC) a wholly owned subsidiary of the MNO.